Note: listening on port 80 requires CAP_NET_BIND_SERVICE.

 audio_volume_control

 The Alsa simple mixer control that controls playback volume.
 Often there are controls named Master, PCM, and Speakers, but this differs from card to card.
 Use amixer scontrols to list available controls.
-Be sure to run this with the right privileges (possibly as superuser, or as a user in the audio group) to reveal all available controls.
+The name listed between single quotes is the name that Musium expects.
+Be sure to run amixer with the right privileges (possibly as superuser, or as a user in the audio group) to reveal all available controls, and pass the numeric card index with --card.
+You may need to pass --device as well.

 Musium assumes exclusive control over this mixer control, so you should not manipulate it manually with tools like Alsamixer after starting Musium.
 In particular, Musium adjusts the volume to perform loudness normalization, so even for a constant target playback volume, Musium will manipulate the mixer control.